Administration order

 Outstanding balance

-The amount left to pay.
+The amount left to pay on a debt, loan or overdraft.

 Overdraft

-An agreed overdraft is the limit up to which the account holder may borrow from the bank when there are no remaining funds in the account.
-Going over the agreed limit will
+The limit a bank account holder can borrow from the bank when there are no remaining funds in the account.
+Going over the agreed limit will lead to extra charges being added.
+Not all bank accounts have overdrafts.

 Back to top